arjunswaj/elections/BIHAR-GRAPH.md

 This page provides the highlights of the results.
 Complete results of the analysis can be seen [here](https://github.com/arjunswaj/elections/tree/delhi-2025/result/NewDelhi).

 ## Analysis
-A total of 699 candidates contested in the elections and around 94 Lakhs (`9488376`) votes were casted during this period.
+A total of 2,616 candidates contested in the Bihar assembly elections and about 5.02 Crore (`50207733`) votes were cast during this period.

 ### Seats contested by Parties
 ```mermaid